 To really understand Bitcoin, you need to understand where Satoshi Nakamoto was coming from when he designed Bitcoin and blockchain.
 Bitcoin was created in the middle of the Great Recession, when governments were making the decision to bail out banks to rescue them from collapse and bankruptcy.
-It wasn’t one of the better times for the financial industry and it took awhile for the world economy to recover afterwards.
+It wasn’t one of the better times for the financial industry and it took a while for the world economy to recover afterward.

 With Bitcoin and blockchain, a method of performing financial transactions without requiring the centralization of power (in some way or another) in the system under some organization.
 The blockchain is stored and maintained throughout the entire network, using a peer-to-peer system and principles of cryptography to maintain consensus without the need for an ultimate arbitrator.